-The Model 125 has eight contact inputs for monitoring various functions.
+The Model 125 has eight contact inputs that can be used for monitoring various functions.
 These inputs are designed to be connected to a variety of different relay contacts, switches, sensors, and other similar devices.

 Exactly how you choose to use the contact inputs depends upon the needs of your organization and your own imagination.